 Was it because he wanted to respect her selflessness?
 Was it because her reasoning made sense?
 Did he pity the girl because of the horrors that awaited her?
 Was he fooling himself to find an option that ended with no causalities?
 To finally end this charade, he had to maintain?

 Was it because of the lack of entertainment during the last few weeks?
 The goods were for the customers only.
-Cyrus was strict about that.
+Cy was strict about that.
 “Don’t get high on your own supply.”
 He always said.
 And he would never allow anyone to touch Eris – not that it had ever crossed his mind.
-He respected Eris and Cyrus too much for that.
+He respected her and Cy too much for that.